 The study is comparing the two interventions' effects on pain intensity, function, and other pain-relevant outcomes at 6 and 12 months.
 The study will also compare their cost-effectiveness.

-Opioid Safety Initiative—In 2011, the Minneapolis VA Health Care System began developing an Opioid Safety Initiative (OSI).
+Opioid Safety Initiative results—In 2013, the Minneapolis VA Health Care System launched the Opioid Safety Initiative (OSI).
 OSI was designed to decrease high-risk opioid prescribing practices, and to improve the safety of opioid prescribing while providing high-quality pain care for Veterans.

 A 2015 study found that OSI, which emphasizes patient education, close patient monitoring with frequent feedback, and the use of complementary and integrative medicine practices such as acupuncture and behavior therapy, can produce dramatic results.